-RESCCUE, as the majority of similar research and innovation projects, will obtain significant project outputs only in the latest stage of the project lifetime.
+RESCCUE, as the majority of similar research and innovation projects, has obtained significant project outputs in the latest stage of the project lifetime.
 In response to that, project communication and dissemination strategy is composed of two phases: the initial one, focused of conceptual communication and second one aimed to disseminate project main results.
 Each phase is represented by one or several key messages to de delivered.
 Both phases of RESCCUE communication and dissemination strategy are described below.

 Duration Phase Description Message to be delivered [M1-M25] PHASE I: Development of social engagement through awareness raising and introduction of the RESCCUE concept.
-Given the fact that the concept of urban resilience is relatively new, the first task before communicating the RESCCUE project per se will consist in presenting the main ideas of urban resilience and its benefits to the society.
-In other words, when possible, the global context will be provided in order to explain the driving purpose of the RESCCUE project.
-In a reference to concrete project information, since during the first 24 months no significant results will be obtained, the communication will be focused on generic information about the project: its main goals, methodology, consortium, etc. Urban resilience focuses on how to build cities able to manage different types of crisis.
+Given the fact that the concept of urban resilience is relatively new, the first task before communicating the RESCCUE project per se consisted in presenting the main ideas of urban resilience and its benefits to the society .
+In other words, when possible, the global context has been provided in order to explain the driving purpose of the RESCCUE project.
+In a reference to concrete project information, since during the first 24 months no significant results have been obtained, the communication has been focused on generic information about the project: its main goals, methodology, consortium, etc. Urban resilience focuses on how to build cities able to manage different types of crisis.
 The RESCCUE project aims to help urban areas around the world to become more resilient to climate change.
 [M26-M48] PHASE II: Dissemination of the RESCCUE results and potential impact.
-As the RESCCUE project will start to achieve first key results from the month 24, the second phase of RESCCUE communication and dissemination strategy will be focused on dissemination of concrete project outputs placing emphasis on its potential impact.
-This phase will be developed in three principal waves in months 26, 36 and 48.
-To be defined depending on the outputs obtained in each of 5 key results identified (see Figure 1).
-For example, the message regarding the results arising from the WP1 will be defined approximately on the M26 when all the WP1 outputs were delivered.
+As the RESCCUE project stared to achieve first key results from the month 24, the second phase of RESCCUE communication and dissemination strategy was focused on dissemination of concrete project outputs placing emphasis on its potential impact.
+To do so, the RESCCUE Toolkit, a platform where all the project's main results are gathered, was created.
+Specific actions for this phase can be found at iError!
+No se encuentra el origen de la referencia.
+Specific actions to foster replicability The RESCCUE toolkit gathers all the project's main results.
+This platform can be used by any city to apply RESCCUE tools and methodologies to improve its resilience to climate change impacts.